John Buchan

-After a brief legal career, Buchan simultaneously began his writing career and his political and diplomatic careers, serving as a private secretary to the administrator of various colonies in southern Africa.
-He eventually wrote propaganda for the British war effort during the First World War.
-He was elected Member of Parliament for the Combined Scottish Universities in 1927, but he spent most of his time on his writing career, notably writing The Thirty-Nine Steps and other adventure fiction.
+As a youth, Buchan began writing poetry and prose, fiction and non-fiction, publishing his first novel in 1895 and ultimately writing over a hundred books of which the best known is The Thirty-Nine Steps.
+After attending Glasgow and Oxford universities, he practised as a barrister.
+In 1901, he served as a private secretary to Lord Milner in southern Africa towards the end of the Boer War.
+He returned to England in 1903, continued as a barrister and journalist.
+He left the Bar when he joined Thomas Nelson and Sons publishers in 1907.
+During the First World War, he was, among other activities, Director of Information in 1917 and later Head of Intelligence at the newly formed Ministry of Information.
+He was elected Member of Parliament for the Combined Scottish Universities in 1927.

-In 1935, King George V, on the advice of Prime Minister R. B. Bennett, appointed Buchan to replace the Earl of Bessborough as Governor General of Canada, for which purpose Buchan was raised to the peerage.
+In 1935, King George V, on the advice of Canadian Prime Minister R. B. Bennett, appointed Buchan to succeed the Earl of Bessborough as Governor General of Canada and two months later raised him to the peerage as Baron Tweedsmuir.
 He occupied the post until his death in 1940.
-Buchan was enthusiastic about literacy and the development of Canadian culture, and he received a state funeral in Canada before his ashes were returned to the United Kingdom.
+Buchan promoted Canadian unity and helped strengthen the sovereignty of Canada constitutionally and culturally.
+He received a state funeral in Canada before his ashes were returned to the United Kingdom.

 Early life and education

 Buchan was born at today's 18–20 York Place, a double villa now named after him, in Perth, Scotland.
-He was the first child of John Buchan – a Free Church of Scotland minister – and Helen Jane Buchan (née Masterson).
+He was the first child of John Buchan – a Free Church of Scotland minister – and Helen Jane Buchan (née Masterton).
 He was brought up in Kirkcaldy, Fife, and spent many summer holidays with his maternal grandparents in Broughton in the Scottish Borders.
 There he developed a love for walking and for the local scenery and wildlife, both of which are often featured in his novels.
-The protagonist in several of his books is Sir Edward Leithen, whose name is borrowed from the Leithen Water, a tributary of the River Tweed.
+The protagonist in several of his books is Sir Edward Leithen, whose name is borrowed from Leithen Water, a tributary of the River Tweed.